KittyBorgX/syncquill/README.md

 ### What is this?
 This is a tool to make update data into bigquery directly from google sheets.
 It's helpful for non-software clients who need to update the database (existing) without having to learn and use DML or SQL.
 Currently used interally for a project.

+### Features:

+- Edit a cell in Google Sheets and this tool will update in BigQuery.
+- Add a row in Google Sheets and this tool will add the row in BigQuery.
+- Delete a row in Google Sheets and this tool will delete the row in BigQuery.

 ### Steps (More details with links coming soon but here's an overview)

 1. Create a Google Cloud project if you haven't already